 Website Pricing: What It Really Takes to Design and Build a Professional Website

 Got sticker shock?
-If you’ve ever wondered why businesses like ours charge thousands of dollars to design and build an eCommerce website on Squarespace or Shopify, keep reading.
+If you’ve ever wondered why businesses like ours charge thousands of dollars to design and build an eCommerce website on Shopify or Squarespace, keep reading.

 We’ve seen the ads.
 They make it sound so easy, don’t they?
 “Anyone can build a website with our platform!”
 Some DIYers (with the technical aptitude they can’t fathom others don’t possess) say the same thing.

 Indeed, the days of coding a website from scratch are long gone.
-(Back in ancient times, we built websites using only HTML.)
-Thankfully, WordPress, Shopify, Squarespace, and others developed user interfaces that opened up website creation to many more people.
+(Back in ancient times, we built websites using HTML.)
+Thankfully, WordPress, Shopify, Squarespace, and others developed user interfaces that opened up website creation to the masses.

 And yet … we’ve heard from so many clients who tried to DIY their website but ended up spinning their wheels, utterly frustrated, wasting much more precious time than they had ever anticipated.

-Most artists we work with are excellent at their craft but would rate their technical skills as moderate at best.
-Their world does not revolve around absolute and relative hyperlinks, CSS, when and where to use code snippets, updating a DNS record, the best approach for a mega menu, pondering SEO best practices, etc.
+Most of the people we work with are excellent at their product or service, but would rate their technical skills as moderate at best.
+Their world does not revolve around absolute and relative hyperlinks, CSS, when and where to use code snippets, updating a DNS record, the best approach for categories and tags, the pros and cons of mega menus, pondering SEO best practices, and so forth.

 “Everything Else”